How To Tell The Two "Jungle Book" Movies Apart

 Warner Bros. version: Tom Hollander, another respected British character actor, will play Tabaqui.

-This post has been updated to clarify that although Tabaqui is a jackal in Kipling’s text, the photo of Tabaqui from The Jungle Book: Mowgli’s Story is of a hyena.
+This post has been updated to reflect up-to-date release dates for both Jungle Book films.
+A previous update also clarified that although Tabaqui is a jackal in Kipling's text, the photo of Tabaqui from The Jungle Book: Mowgli's Story is of a hyena.